microservices-Dikara/readme/README.md

       docker compose up {service_name}

-Rebuilding All Services (Full Reset)
+5.Rebuilding All Services (Full Reset)

 If multiple services are corrupted or you need a full clean rebuild: